lvgl/lvgl/src/drivers/wayland/README.md

 > xdg_shell requires an extra build step; see section _Generate protocols_ below.

-Basic client-side window decorations (simple title bar, minimize and close buttons) are supported, while integration with desktop environments is not.
+Basic client-side window decorations (simple title bar, minimize, maximize and close buttons) are supported, while integration with desktop environments is not.